London’s Best Pie & Mash Shops

-It’s officially British Pie Week here in the UK, and we don’t need much excuse to celebrate tasty pastry treats.
+It’s National Pie Day in the UK and we don’t need much excuse to celebrate tasty pastry treats.
 Sweet, savoury, hot, cold – we don’t discriminate.
 And if one place in the UK has its roots firmly intertwined with pies, it’s our great nation’s capital.

 The origins of pie and mash in London can be traced back to the 18th century when ‘Eel Pie and Mash Houses’ began opening across the East End.
 Pies were filled with eels as they cheap, filling and readily available from the Thames.
 But pies have come a long way since then, so sit back and tuck in to our feast of some of the best pies money can buy in London!